* Time Dilation while

 * Storm can kill all of Enigma's Eidolons relatively quickly without much risk, slowing down Enigma's farming speed, preventing him from split pushing, and giving Storm its considerable bounty, especially if Enigma chooses the Level 25 Talent that gives him more Eidelons.

-* Storm can zip through Black Hole stunning Enigma while he's channelling until Enigma buys
+Black Hole stunning Enigma while he's channelling until Enigma buys

 Black King Bar.